AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/Keya.md

 ![image](../../img/keyatemplate.png)

-Download this [Keya template](../../files/KeyaTemplate.pdf), to help with marking out for brackets
+Download this [Keya template](../../files/KeyaTemplate.pdf), to help with marking out for brackets or this template for the new 1.4 motor.

-Also, there is a newer motor with 12-pin connection but as far as I can see, it doesn't offer much over the 7-pin one at this time, we'll update this document when it's available.

 Replacement connectors: https://www.aliexpress.com/item/1005002498869200.html